Ocean 115 - Introduction to Oceanography » Spring 2022 » Exam 1 Part 2

 C. The rock section records a relative raising of sea level

-D. The rock section was deposited in the Mesozoic
+D. The rock section was deposited in a river system, perhaps near where the river flows into an ocean

 Question #22